-Our objective is to create a dataset that enables a comprehensive evaluation of existing 3D reconstruction algorithms across a variety of materials, shapes, and lighting conditions.
-Our dataset encompasses seven material types: Diffuse, conductor, dielectric, plastic, rough conductor, rough dielectric, and rough plastic, totaling 295 distinct types.
-It comprises 1001 scenes, where each scene features a unique shape and a single randomly selected material.
-The lighting conditions are also chosen randomly from 723 available High Dynamic Range Imaging(HDRI) environmental lighting options.
-To create a balanced dataset, each of the seven material categories is represented in 143 scenes.
-Besides multi-view images from multiple camera positions, the dataset includes 3D mesh models, material annotations, camera poses, depth maps, and object masks, providing a rich set of data for in-depth analysis and testing.
+Our objective is to create a dataset that enables an extensive evaluation of 3D reconstruction algorithms across a variety of materials, shapes, and lighting conditions.
+Our dataset encompasses seven material types: Conductor, Dielectric, Plastic, Rough conductor, Rough dielectric, Rough plastic, and Diffuse, totaling 295 distinct material types.
+It comprises 1001 scenes, where each scene features a unique shape, a unique material from our collection, and a lighting condition from 714 available High Dynamic Range Imaging (HDRI) environmental lighting options.
+To create a balanced dataset, each material type is represented in 143 scenes.
+In addition to multiview images from multiple camera positions, the dataset includes 3D mesh models, material annotations, camera poses, depth maps, and object masks for in-depth analysis and testing.